identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 ### `requested_authorization` Error

-If the error code `requested_authorization` is used, the HTTP payload MUST be a valid JSON [RFC8259] structure wich will include:
+If the error code `requested_authorization` is used, the HTTP payload MUST be a valid [AuthZEN] compliant JSON [RFC8259] structure wich will include:

 method:
 : _REQUIRED_ - The value of this element MUST be an absolute URI that can be registered with IANA.
 It SHOULD support present, future or custom values.
 If IANA registered URIs are used, then their meaning and semantics should be respected and used as defined in the registry.
 This specification recognizes primarily the values `urn:ietf:params:oauth:grant-ext:rar` defined by the Rich Authorization Request [RFC9396] specification and `urn:ietf:params:oauth:grant-ext:par` defined through the Pushed Authorization Request [RFC9126] specification.